sarang-IITKgp/sarang-IITKgp.github.io/index.md

 My research delves at the interface optical physics and communication engineering.
 I explore fundamental properties of electromagnetic waves and its interaction with matter, to build next generation of communication technologies.
 My current research interests are:

-- Reconfigurable microwave & mmWave components.
 - Electromagnetic wave interaction with complex media.
 - Non-reciprocity and non-reciprocal devices.
+- Reconfigurable microwave & mmWave components.
+- Microwave photonics: Microwave optical links, optical control of microwave devices.

 ---